 #4 – Becoming by Michelle Obama

-In the category of memoirs, this along with #5 have been such good reads this year.
+In the category of memoirs, Becoming along with #5 have been such good reads this year.

 #5 – This is Going to Hurt by Adam Kay

-If you’re looking for something hilarious and unique, look no further.
-This book comes with a power-packed message.
+If you’re looking for something hilarious yet meaningful, look no further.
+This book comes with a power-packed message and lots of smiles.

 #6 – Essentialism by Greg McKeown